B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 2. Allows for better decision-making

 The use of data analysis enables marketers to base decisions less on assumptions and more on practical use cases.
-This translates into a more conscious use of budget, better timed cold calling and email blasts, and creating content around the topics that the prospect is interested in.
+This translates into a more conscious use of budget, better timed cold calling and email campaigns, and creating content around the topics that the prospect is interested in.

 3. Boosts targeting efforts